 shannon wiener index calculator

-shannon weaver diversity index calculator
+shannon wiener index

 Camera settings depend on the type of recorded video.
 The Canon XA-10 has only two full HD (1920×1080) recording modes: FXP and MXP.
 Based on these, most of my videos are recorded in FXP mode as it is a good trade-off between quality and file size.